wadams458/SilentBob/README.md

 // --------Variables needed-----------

--mood- stores a value that will determine the mood boredom, sleepiness, hunger)

-- boredom- a boolean variable that will show a happy face when its TRUE
-- Hunger- a boolean variable that will show a sad face when its TRUE, meaning the pet is hungry
-- sleepiness- a boolean variable that will show a sad face when its TRUE, meaning the pet is sleepy
-- dead- a boolean variable that will show a lifeless face when its TRUE, meaning the pet is dead
-- timer- stores a value that will be used to count down from when the pet is not happy.
-- cont...
-The pet will die when the timer reaches zero.

 // ----------Mood Changes--------------------

-  When the pets mood changes when it is Boredom, hungry, sleepy

-  If "Boredom" is true, then set "Mood" to a random value between 0 and 5000

-  if "Mood " is <=1 (less than or equal to 1) then: set "boredom" to false set "hunger" to true set "sleepiness" to false

-         else if "mood" is >=1 (greater than or equal to 1) and <=3 then set "boredom" to false
-            set "hunger" to false
-             set "sleepiness" to true

-         else then
-             set "boredom" to true
-            set "hunger" to false
-             set "sleepiness" to false

-  ***

-        if ("hunger" is equal to true or "sleepiness" is = to true) and "timer" is = to 0, then: set dead to true

-         if "hunger is equal to true or "sleepiness" is equal to true, change "timer" by -1

 //------- Feeding and putting to sleep------------------

-         This section is for the player to be able to press either "EAT" button, "PLAY" button, "NAP" button to make pet happy.
+         This section is for the player to be able to press either "EAT" button, "PLAY" button, "NAP" button
+                to make pet happy.

+       on "EAT" button not pressed
+           then timer adds +1 every 3 seconds

+        on "EAT" button not pressed
+            then timer adds +1 every 3 seconds

+         on "PLAY" button not pressed
+           then timer adds +1 every 3 seconds

-        on "Eat" button pressed
+        on "PLAY" button not pressed
-             if "hunger" is = true, then
-                decrement "bone" count
-                reset timer to 10
+            then timer adds +1 every 3 seconds

-         on "play" button pressed
+        on "NAP" button not pressed
-            if "sleepiness" is = true, then
-                decrement "bed" count
-                reset timer to 10
+            then timer adds +1 every 3 seconds.

         on "NAP" button pressed
-            if "Nap" = true then
-            decrement "bed" count
-            reset timer to 10
+            then Nap Timer -1